BabyBarks

 Are Bichon Shih Tzus predisposed to any health issues?

 Every breed is predisposed to a particular set of health issues.
 If you chat with any breeder and they can't tell you about particular problems that their dogs struggle with, you haven't lucked out and found healthy dogs, you've found a dishonest or unknowledgeable breeder!
 In the case of our dogs, I'm relieved that Pooch Palace poured 30 years of careful genetic management into these dogs, and as a result, we see FAR fewer problems than we would otherwise experience.
-We have seen single cases of major disorders pop up, but not multiples, and definitely not within certain family trees.
-These have been such solid and healthy dogs to offer families, but within that, there are still those pre-dispositions lurking in the background.
-Allergy problems, slipping patellas, liver shunts, hernias, heart murmurs and bladder stones are all things that happen with greater prevalence within this cross as a whole, and in our dogs to a far lesser extent.
-Mild sensitivities, typically to chicken, and hernias that can be easily corrected at the 6 month neuter/spay, are the two things that we have seen on the rare occasion.
-Thankfully both are easily solvable.
-We continue to ask our adopters to update us if they see problems with their dogs, as this will help us keep track of ongoing issues and continue to breed diligently to prevent what we can.
+We have seen far less than 1% cases of major disorders pop up and definitely not within closely related dog family trees.

 Trupanion Insurance Information